 Another method is to use a compass or a pair of dividers to measure the distances between two points.
 That’s the reason to draw from the same size photocopy.
 It’s much easier.

-Further Reading: How to Scale Up a Drawing in 4 Easy Ways
+Check this out: How to Scale Up a Drawing in 4 Easy Ways

 At What Age Did You Learn to Draw?